haybnzz/HadesFit/README.md

-### **Purpose:**
-The primary goal of HadesFit is to provide users with a seamless way to 🔄 aggregate, 📊 analyze, and 📈 visualize their fitness data from multiple sources.
-By connecting with Google Fit, HadesFit can pull in data like steps 🚶, heart rate ❤️, calories burned 🔥, and sleep patterns 🛌, allowing users to see all their health metrics in one place.

-### **Functionality:**

-- **Google Fit Integration:**
-  HadesFit uses Google Fit APIs to fetch and sync data.
-This includes activity information such as step counts, workout sessions, and nutritional data if connected through compatible apps.
-Users can grant or revoke access to this data via Google Fit settings, ensuring 🔒 privacy and control.

-- **Smartwatch Connectivity:**
-  Beyond Google Fit, HadesFit supports integration with smartwatches.
-Depending on the smartwatch model, this might require direct integration through Health Connect or third-party syncing solutions.
-Supported devices include those running Wear OS ⌚, as well as specific brands like Samsung, Garmin, and Polar, which have their own methods of syncing with Google Fit.

 >HadesFit is a Python-based application designed to streamline the integration of fitness data from Google Fit and various smartwatches into a unified fitness tracking system.